-Collet Apple is delicious firm and juicy apple that has high disease resistance.
-They are great to eat fresh and use in baking.
-Their size average around 6 to 8 cm and have a nice balance of a sweet and tart flavour.
-Timing is key when harvesting the apple as they get their sweetest taste after a frost or two.
-It ripens around mid September and typically store for around 3 months.
+Collet Apple is delicious firm and juicy apple that is known for it’s high disease resistance.
+It is great to eat fresh and has a nice balance of sweet and tart flavour, also good to use for in baking.
+The Collet apple size average around 6 to 8 cm.
+Timing is key when harvesting the apple as it gets it’s sweetest taste after a frost or two.
+It ripens around mid to late September and typically store for around 3 months.
 The Collet apple tree was discovered by Albert Collet and Sister Alice from Notre-Dame-de Lourdes in Manitoba.
 Selected from a chance seedling of over 300 apple seeds from the Morden Research Centre.

 Hardiness Zone: 3b

 Light: Full sun

 Pollination: Self-sterile (Needs another apple tree nearby for best pollination)